tnmy44/gitlab-analytics/.gitlab/issue_templates/[New Request] New Data Source.md

     - [ ] Security (Security Risk Management Officer)
     - [ ] Privacy (Lead Legal Counsel - Privacy)
     - [ ] Not applicable - this data source is already extracted and it concerns extending the current pipeline
-* [ ] If it is indicated that the data source contains personal data and is needed to get extracted, work with our Legal Privacy team and or People team to obtain approval:
+* [ ] If it is indicated that the data source contains Personal Data and the data is intended to be extracted, work with our Legal Privacy team to obtain approval:
+    - [ ] Legal Privacy (@emccrann).
+* [ ] Will the Personal Data to be extracted include "sensitive Personal Data," which is data related to race/ethnicity, health or medical details, biometric or genetic data, religion, political affiliation or philosophy, sexual orientation, or trade unions.
+Sensitive Personal Data may be prohibited from being processed under certain privacy legislation.
+If checked, the following approvals are required:
-    - [ ] Legal Privacy (Lead Legal Counsel).
+    - [ ] Legal Privacy (@emccrann)
-    - [ ] People (?) applicable if it contains sensitive people data.
+    - [ ] People Operations, if sensitive Personal Data related to Team Members (@mpatel8).

 **Admin**
  * [ ] Create issue for creation of extract process (not needed if using Stitch/FiveTran)